seed-rs/seed-rs.org/crate/guides/0.7.0/time_tracker_authentication.md

 ![Final result](/static/images/time_tracker_authentication_final.gif)

-There isn't a Rust Auth0 SDK and we don't want to write it because it would take a lot of time and there is a big change to write security bugs.
+There isn't a Rust Auth0 SDK and we don't want to write it because it would take a lot of time and there is a big chance to write security bugs.
 Fortunately there is an official [Javascript SDK for SPAs](https://auth0.com/docs/libraries/auth0-single-page-app-sdk) that we can use through `wasm-bindgen` JS/Rust "bridge".

 ## Flows